BDI-Code-Club/bdi-code-club-website/content/post/2019-11-10-version-control-with-git-github-and-rstudio.en.md

 Git is a cross-platform (meaning is works on Windows, Mac, and Linux) program typically operated from the command line, and provides many, many tools for collaboration on software (which can be extended to other types of files).
 Once you install Git, you can go to a folder (also called a repository) on your computer and initialize Git, which can then track how all of the files in that folder (and any subfolder) change over time.

-Fair warning, learning Git is difficult and frustration.
-Adding Git into your daily workflow will seem strange at first and will probably cause you some headache.
+Fair warning, learning Git is difficult and frustrating.
+Adding Git into your daily workflow will seem strange at first and will probably cause you some headaches.
 Thankfully you will typically only need a handful of the Git commands to do most of your versioning!

 ### The standard Git workflow

 ![](https://i.stack.imgur.com/UvZ0M.png)

 The diagram above illustrates how Git operates on your local computer.
-Once we initialize git within a folder it will track our progression as we make changes and commit them.
+Once we initialize Git within a folder it will track our progression as we make changes and commit them.
 Some of these terms may sound strange but will become familiar over time.
-In this section I'll tell the Git tools for using this workflow, but note that we'll be using RStudio to do all of this.
+This section introduces the Git tools for using this workflow, but note that we'll be using RStudio to do all of this.

 Focus on the **Local** part of the flowchart.
-As you work on your code, when reach a save point (maybe you just added a new feature or fixed a bug) you will add your progress to the "staging area" using `git pull`.
-Once we've added this changes to the staging area and are satisfied with them, we can commit the changes using `git commit`.
+As you work on your code, when you reach a save point (maybe you just added a new feature or fixed a bug) you will add your progress to the "staging area" using `git add`.
+Once we've added these changes to the staging area and are satisfied with them, we can commit the changes using `git commit`.
 Typically we will include a message with each commit that states what these changes have done.

 ### What is GitHub, and is it different from Git?

-GitHub is a hosting service, which provides you place on the internet for your Git projects.
+GitHub is a hosting service, which provides you with place on the internet for your Git projects.
 You can think of it [like Dropbox or Google Drive (but much better)]( https://happygitwithr.com/big-picture.html ).
 There are many benefits for using hosting platforms like GitHub, but you *are not required to use GitHub (or any other hosting platform) while using Git*.
 It is perfectly fine to only use Git locally, though I'd argue you'd losing out on many of the benefits.

 Also, you should be aware that there are other Git-based hosting services, such as [Bitbucket](https://bitbucket.org/) and [GitLab](https://about.gitlab.com/).
-We choose GitHub because it is the biggest and most well known, but you can use any other platform.
+We choose GitHub because it is the biggest and most well-known, but you can use any other platform.

 Hosting platforms like GitHub provide a "remote" repository for our Git-based projects.
 Using the flowchart from the previous section, you can see that we can push the commits from our local repository to the remote repository using `git push`.
 This will update the remote repo with our new progress.

-We can the pull in the remote repository to a local repo using `git pull`.
+We can then pull in the remote repository to a local repo using `git pull`.
 This can be a really nice workflow if you often work on multiple computers (much more robust than emailing yourself!).
 Sometimes there may be differences between your local and remote repo, which is were tools list `git fetch`, `git diff`, and `git merge` can be helpful.

 There were a lot of weird terms in these sections, but don't worry!
 We will use RStudio to do most of this for us.